sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 To ensure that UTF-8 character strings are able to be encoded/decoded and exchanged interoperably, text strings in CoSWID MUST be encoded consistent with the Net-Unicode definition defined in {{RFC5198}}.

-All names registered with IANA according to requirements in {{iana-value-registries}} also MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} Section 3.3.4) to ensure compatibility with the SWID specification where these names are used.
+All names registered with IANA according to requirements in {{iana-value-registries}} also MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}}, Section 3.3.4) to ensure compatibility with the SWID specification where these names are used.

 {: #model-extension}
 ## Concise SWID Extensions